I want to elaborate on a couple of topics not previously addressed:

 - DHA is the major component of the brain – there is hardly any EPA in the brain

-- Depressed people have less DHA in their brain
+- People with poor mood health have less DHA in their brain

 We don’t have all the answers yet, but here are a few possible reasons:

-- We think of depression as being exclusively brain-related.
-I’ve argued that depression is partly gut-and-diet related.
-If you eat crap (sugar, wheat & vegetable oils), then your gut will be leaky and inflamed.
+- We think of mood as being exclusively brain-related.
+I’ve argued that mood health is partly gut-and-diet related.
+If you eat crap (sugar, wheat & vegetable oils), then your gut may become leaky and, well, moody.

 - The concept of the gut-brain axis is still fairly new to western medicine.
 Progress is slow.
 Our grandchildren will hear a lot more about it than we do.
 Listen to Chris Kresser talk about it on his podcast.

 - Makes you rethink the term ‘gut feeling,’ doesn’t it?

 - Just because there is very little EPA in the brain does not mean it is not absorbed and/or rapidly used up (rapid turnover.)

 - We know this happens in mice.
 No proof yet if it happens in people – wanna volunteer?

 - EPA supplementation increases N-acetyl aspartate, a marker of nerve health and phospholipid turnover.*